bradleyq/stable_player_display/README.md

 ## Animated Java

 1. Export the player rig from Animated Java (AJ).
-2. Modify the JSON file using the following script.
+2. Modify the exported datapack using the following script.
 Copy it to the AJ project folder:
 ```bash
 python aj-convert.py
 ```